Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Strive for excellence, not perfection, because we don't live in a perfect world."
+> "Life is a challenge, meet it!
+Life is a dream, realize it!
+Life is a game, play it!
+Life is love, enjoy it!"
-> — **Joyce Meyer**
+> — **Sathya Sai Baba**

 ---